SimonRijsselaere/Redline-project/README.md

 # Red line project Simon

-I redid the site [zwinrechteroever] (http://www.zwinrechteroever.be/), it's from a local history group.
+I redid the site [zwinrechteroever](http://www.zwinrechteroever.be/), it's from a local history group.
 The problem with this site is that the styling is chaotic because there is no clear structure.

+This is my endproduct: my version of [zwinrechteroever](https://simonrijsselaere.github.io/Redline-project/index.html)

 ## Pages I adapted